Talakadu, Karnataka

 Been there recently?

 Part of the city that is close to the river Kaveri intrigues the visitor as it is barren rather than fertile.
 This area of more than 1500 acres is covered by sand!
-There is no sand anywhere else nearby, but in this place there is sand everywhere.
-A cluster of six temples is seen here.
+There is sand nowhere else, but in this place, there is sand everywhere.
+A cluster of six temples is seen here amidst the sandy terrain.
 These temples were fully covered in sand and not visible until 1991.
 Archaeological Survey of India excavated the place and out emerged these temples.
 There is a legend associated with why the temples went under the sand after the 17th century, but the legend has no supportive inscriptional evidence.
-Of these temples, the Viadyanatheshwara temple stands out for its majestic architecture, beautifully ornate carvings, and artistic sculptures.
-It was built by Western Ganga kings in the 10th century, improved by Cholas in the 11th century, and subsequently by Hoysalas in the 14th century.
+Of these temples, the Vaidyanatheshwara temple stands out for its majestic architecture, beautiful ornate carvings, and artistic sculptures.
+It was built by Western Ganga kings in the 10th century, improved by Cholas during the 11th century, and subsequently by Hoysalas in the 14th century.
 Inscriptional evidence dates the history of this place back to the 4th century.
-Archaeologists opine that more than 20 temples lie buried under sand, and historians claim that these temples were built from the 10th to the 17th century.
-Talakadu is 48 kilometres from district headquarters Mysuru and about 130 kilometres from Bengaluru.
-The nearest rail and air link is at Mysuru.
+Archaeologists opine that more than 20 temples lie buried under the sand, and historians claim that these temples were built from the 10th to the 17th century.
+Talakadu is approximately 50 kilometres from district headquarters Mysuru and about 130 kilometres from Bengaluru.
+The nearest rail and air links are at Mysuru.

 Nearby Places to See

-There is a large ancient Srikanteshwara temple here, roughly 46 kilometres from Talakadu.
-It was initially constructed by the Cholas in the 12th century and later expanded and improved by the Hoysala and Vijayanagara dynasties.
+About 46 kilometres away from Talakadu, there is a large ancient temple of Srikantheshwara at this place.
+It was built by the Cholas in the 12th century and improved by the Hoysalas and Vijayanagara kings.

 -